cds-hooks/docs/docs/specification/current.md

 * Launching a web page to provide additional information to the user
 * Launching a user-facing SMART app when CDS requires additional interaction

-The basic components of CDS Hooks are:
+The main concepts of the specification are Services, CDS Clients, and Cards.

 ### CDS Services
-In CDS Hooks, a _CDS Service_ is a service that provides recommendations and guidance through RESTful APIs as described by this specification.
-The primary APIs are [Discovery](#discovery), which allows a CDS Developer to publish the types of CDS Services it provides, the [Service](#calling-a-cds-service) endpoint that CDS Clients use to request decision support, and the [Feedback](#feedback) service through which services learn the outcomes of their recommendations and guidance.
+A _CDS Service_ is a service that provides recommendations and guidance through the RESTful APIs described by this specification.
+The primary APIs are [Discovery](#discovery), which allows a CDS Developer to publish the types of CDS Services it provides.
+The [Service](#calling-a-cds-service) API that CDS Clients use to request decision support.
+The  [Feedback](#feedback) API through which services learn the outcomes of their recommendations and guidance.

 ### CDS Clients
-A _CDS Client_ is an electronic health record, or other clinical information system that consumes decision support by calling CDS Services at specific points in the application's workflow called [_hooks_](#hooks).
-Each hook defines the _hook context_, contextual information available within the CDS Client and specific to the workflow and provided as part of the request.
+A _CDS Client_ is an Electronic Health Record (EHR), or other clinical information system that uses decision support by calling CDS Services at specific points in the application's workflow called [_hooks_](#hooks).
+Each hook defines the _hook context_ (contextual information available within the CDS Client and specific to the workflow) that is provided as part of the request.
 Each service advertises which hooks it supports and what [_prefetch data_](#providing-fhir-resources-to-a-cds-service) (information needed by the CDS Service to determine what decision support should be presented) it requires.
-In addition, CDS Clients may provide an authorization and FHIR resource server as part of the request to enable services to request additional information.
+In addition, CDS Clients typically provide the FHIR resource server location and associated authorization information as part of the request to enable services to request additional information.

 ### Cards
 Decision support is then returned to the CDS Client in the form of [_cards_](#cds-service-response), which the CDS Client MAY display to the end-user as part of their workflow.
-Cards may be informational, or they may provide suggestions that the user may accept or reject, or they may provide a [link](#link) to additional information or even launch a SMART app when additional user interaction is required.
+Cards may be informational, or they may provide suggestions that the user may accept or reject they may provide a [link](#link) to additional information or even launch a SMART app when additional user interaction is required.

 ## Discovery
 A CDS Service is discoverable via a stable endpoint by CDS Clients.
 The discovery endpoint includes information such as a description of the CDS Service, when it should be invoked, and any data that is requested to be prefetched.

-A CDS Service provider exposes its Discovery endpoint at:
+A CDS Service provider exposes its discovery endpoint at:

 ```shell
 {baseURL}/cds-services
 ```
 ### HTTP Request

-The discovery endpoint SHALL always be available at `{baseUrl}/cds-services`.
+The Discovery endpoint SHALL always be available at `{baseUrl}/cds-services`.
 For example, if the `baseUrl` is https://example.com, the CDS Client can retrieve the list of CDS Services by invoking:

 `GET https://example.com/cds-services`